opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 49     There was, however, a problem in these clauses.
 Under the express contractual framework, the time for completion was contingent on the grant of HDB’s approval but the OTP did not specify any time limit for such approval to be obtained, or a long stop date for the determination of the contract.
 It put no obligation on the Purchaser to pursue the relevant approvals beyond the submission of the applications.
 The end result was that if the Purchaser had simply sat on his hands after making the applications, and the relevant authorities remained silent, the OTP could continue indefinitely.
 I note that cl 15 of the Conditions of Sale allowed for the parties to issue a Notice to Complete but that, again, may only be given after the completion date.
 The parties would find themselves in limbo.

 50     The question then is whether the court should intervene, and if so, how.
-I am guided by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”), which laid down a three-step test for implication of terms in fact (at [101]):
+I am guided by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”), which laid down a three-step test for implication of terms in fact (at [101]):

  (a) The first step is to ascertain how the gap in the contract arises.
 Implication will be considered only if the court discerns that the gap arose because the parties did not contemplate the gap.